lucianmusat/parastas/README.md

  - [X] Add settings page where you can configure your email and check frequency.
  - [X] Make UI nicer.
  - [X] Update status icons for containers in the UI based on status.
- - [ ] Add support to start/stop containers from the UI.
+ - [X] Add support to start/stop containers from the UI.
+ - [ ] Add browser side rendering